9001/copyparty/README.md

   * ☑ file manager (cut/paste, delete, [batch-rename](#batch-rename))
   * ☑ audio player (with OS media controls and opus transcoding)
   * ☑ image gallery with webm player
+  * ☑ textfile browser with syntax hilighting
   * ☑ [thumbnails](#thumbnails)
     * ☑ ...of images using Pillow
     * ☑ ...of videos using FFmpeg
+    * ☑ ...of audio (spectrograms) using FFmpeg
     * ☑ cache eviction (max-age; maybe max-size eventually)
   * ☑ SPA (browse while uploading)
     * if you use the navpane to navigate, not folders in the file list